docmagician/docs-for-zero-dollars/docs/setting_up_your_writing_environment.md

 For this setup, we’re going to use **Markdown** as the writing format and **Visual Studio Code (VS Code)** as the editor.
 Both are lightweight, powerful, and completely free.

 ## Why Markdown?
-Markdown is a super simple, clean way to write formatted text using plain text.
+Markdown is a simple, clean way to write formatted text using plain text.
 It lets you add headings, lists, links, and even code blocks without messing around with clunky menus or strange formatting.

 ## Why Visual Studio Code (VS Code)
 VS Code is a free, open-source code editor made by Microsoft.
 It works on Windows, macOS, and Linux, and has excellent support for Markdown files.